Department Office: Titan House

 Cal State Fullerton established an indoor program for the 2000-01 season.
 The Titans have been competitive in select events in Flagstaff, Arizona; Reno, Nevada; and Seattle, Washington.

 Men’s and Women’s Outdoor Track and Field

 The phrases “champion sprinters” and “Cal State Fullerton” have often gone hand-in-hand as the Titans’ track and field program continues to develop.
-Top performers include a two-time Big West Conference Female Track Athlete of the Year and only the second Big West athlete to win the conference championship four times in the same event.
-The men’s track and field team garnered the Big West Conference Championship for the first time in school history in 2017.
+Top performers include a two-time Big West Conference female track athlete of the year and only the second Big West athlete to win the conference championship four times in the same event.
+The men’s track and field team garnered the Big West Conference Championship in 2017 and 2018.